convisoappsec/conviso-docs/docs/integrations/ldap.md

 1. For **LDAP User DN** and **LDAP password**, we strongly recommend that you create a service user account and grant the proper privileges to BIND to your LDAP implementation;

 2. The **Host** data is the FQDN of your host where LDAP is served.
 For most of Microsoft (AD/LDAP) implementations, there are often more than 2 hosts (called Domain Controllers) that serve LDAP, so you can use your FQDN domain name as the Host, once any Domain Controller can respond to the requests.
-If you especify a single host on this field and this host become offline, you will loose the SSO feature and will be unable to logon at Conviso Platform, although you will still be able to login on your domain;
+If you specify a single host on this field and this host become offline, you will lose the SSO feature and will be unable to logon at Conviso Platform, although you will still be able to log in on your domain;

 3. The **Port** will depend on your LDAP implementation and configuration.
 Microsoft **LDAP** listens on the default **389** port, while **LDAP Over SSL (LDAPS)** listens on the default **636** port.
 Check if your LDAP/LDAPS are using the default port or make the appropriate changes to this;